 Also known as Golden Crownbeard, the Cowpen Daisy is an annual that loves sandy and disturbed soils.
 It has many branches covered with large yellow blooms.
 It is one of the larval food plants of the bordered patch butterfly.
 Grows to a height of 4 inches.
 Blooms April to October, Annual, for best results plant in the fall.

-Texas Native Wildflower Cutleaf Daisy 200 Heirloom Seeds
+Texas Native Wildflower Cutleaf Daisy 200 Non-GMO, Heirloom Seeds